 Featured image: Casa Mila via stefans_box

-A modernist building situated in Barcelona, Casa Batlló was originally built in 1877 by Emilio Sala Cortés, one of Gaudí’s architecture professors.
+A modernist building situated in the city of Barcelona, Casa Batlló was originally built in 1877 by Emilio Sala Cortés, one of Gaudí’s architecture professors.
 It was purchased in 1903 by Josep Batlló y Casanovas, a textile industrialist and a prominent businessman, who granted creative freedom to Gaudí, who fully reformed it between 1904 and 1906.
 Today, Casa Batlló is considered one of his masterpieces.

 The architect completely changed the facade of Casa Batlló, redistributing the internal partitioning, expanding the patio of lights and converting the inside into a true work of art.
 Locally called Casa dels ossos (House of Bones) for its visceral, skeletal organic quality, the building has a great artistic and functional value.
-Comprised of undulating lines, the facade is decorated with a mosaic made of broken ceramic tiles.
+Comprised of undulating lines, the facade of Casa Batlló is decorated with a mosaic made of broken ceramic tiles.
 The arched roof is likened to the back of a dragon or dinosaur.

 The ground floor of Casa Batlló features tracery, irregular oval windows and flowing sculpted stonework, while the noble floor, the main floor of the building, features skylights resembling tortoise shells and vaulted walls in curving shapes.
 The loft, one of the most unusual spaces in the building, is characterized by the simplicity of shapes and the Mediterranean influence.
 All painted white, it features a series of sixty catenary arches that forms a space which represents the ribcage of an animal.